RikuVan/Vexed/README.md

  - Besides having fun with flags, this is a demo of the awesome and tiny functional [Hyperapp](https://github.com/hyperapp/hyperapp).

 ## Todo

-  - rating algorithm
-  - leader board
-  - change display name
+  - own route for rankings
-  - remove history btn
+  - remove history/delete account btns
-  - reduce size of topojson